-Name Status Indication (Power) Off Power is off. • (Power) On Power is on.
-Off The wireless function is disabled. ¿AGHz (Wireless 2.4GHz) Flashing The wireless function is enabled.
+Name Status Indication () (D) Off Power is off.
+(Power) On Power is on.
+On The Router is initializing or maybe has a system error.
+(System) Flashing The Router is working properly.
+Off The Router has a system error.
+(Miroloss Off The wireless function is disabled. ⟨Wireless 2.4GHz⟩ Flashing The wireless function is enabled.
 The Router is working on 2.4GHz radio band.
-Off The wireless function is disabled.
-GHz (Wireless 5GHz) Flashing The wireless function is enabled.
-The Router is working on 5GHz radio band.
-Off There is no device linked to the corresponding port. ☐ (LAN 1-4) (Internet), On There is a device linked to the corresponding port but there is no activity.
+(Wireless 5GHz) Off The wireless function is disabled.
+Flashing The wireless function is enabled.
+The Router is working on 5GHz radio band. ☐ (Ethernet) ☐ (Internet) Off There is no device linked to the corresponding port.
+On There is a device linked to the corresponding port but there is no activity.
 Flashing There is an active device linked to the corresponding port.

-(HCD) Off No storage device or printer is plugged into the USB port. ◆ (USB) On A storage device or printer has connected to the USB port.
-Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes. △ (WPS) On A wireless device has been successfully added to the network by WPS function.
+SF (WPS) Slow Flash A wireless device is connecting to the network by WPS function.
+This process will last in the first 2 minutes.
+On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.
+O (USB on the rear panel) Off No storage device or printer is plugged into the USB port.
+On A storage device or printer has connected to the USB port.